jjvanzon/Circular-Language-Spec/spec/classes/static-unfinished.md

 Types in a non created module can usually not be referred to.

 There can also be static members of a module.
 Those are mutual to all module instances and can be referred to even when the module isn’t created.
 Then you can refer to procedures (and objects and types) of a non created module.
-The procedures must be made Module Static in order to do that.
+The procedures might be made Module Static in order to do that.
 Module Static symbols’ Type Create procedures are called even when the module isn’t created.
 To have objects run as soon as the module type runs, the module symbol has a Type Create and Type Destroy procedure as well, in which you can create objects to run staticly.

 Types of modules can be

 Then module static type creates should be called when the sigma module loads.
 Right.
 The module only exists when.
-So modules must also have their own (Module) Type Create and Type Destroy procedures that are runned when the Sigma module is loaded, respectively unloaded.
+So modules might also have their own (Module) Type Create and Type Destroy procedures that are runned when the Sigma module is loaded, respectively unloaded.

 So now there’s not only static symbols, but module static symbols, which can be members of ancestors at any depth inside the module.
 Only module static members (including system procedures) can be called when a module is not created.